 78 EC-LINC Project (2011-2014): Energy Check for Low Income Households.
-Available on: http://bit.ly/energypoverty-78 efficiency through a series of interventions on the buildings' thermal envelope.
-Its pilot action was tried on two blocks of flats in Valencia.
+Available on: http://bit.ly/energypoverty-78 was tried on two blocks of flats in Valencia.
 The residents were informed about the option to self-monitor the consumption of their household and adjust their appliance handling habits accordingly in order to save energy.
 Apart from the energy savings generated from the building's envelope upgrade, the residents realized via the installed smart meters that even small changes like replacing light bulbs can make a great difference to energy consumption, increase thermal comfort levels and therefore improve quality of life81.